Clean up your neighborhood

 The Global Earth Challenge is a coordinated citizen science campaign that started in 2020 and empowers people to help the scientific community by collecting data using a mobile app.
 People can download the app and take part in the challenge through four options:

-- Classify: Classify pollution in pictures for ongoing research projects, and help researchers train machine learning models for the environment.
+- Classify: Identify pollution in pictures for ongoing research projects, and help researchers train machine learning models for the environment.

 - Capture: Submit information including pictures from your area to assist researchers.

-- Learn: Learn about critically important environmental issues to make changes in your lifestyle and facilitate conversations with others.
+- Learn: Discover critically important environmental issues to make changes in your lifestyle and facilitate conversations with others.

 - Act: Find local cleanup events and relevant environmental petitions to support.